malavikasajikumar/mbed-os/docs/design-documents/hal/0005-pin-names-Arduino-Uno-standard.md

     #define ARDUINO_UNO_SPI_SCK  D13
     #endif // TARGET_FF_ARDUINO_UNO

+>> [MS] Discuss whether we could have these definitions in a specific file that applies to all boards: ArduinoUnoAliases.h

 >>TODO: Should I2C and SPI pin name aliases for Arduino Uno connector be defined without the ARDUINO_UNO_ prefix?
 If so, how can this standardisation be distinguished from legacy non-Arduino-compliant board definitions?
+>> [MS] I think it would be benefitial to include the ARDUINO_UNO_ prefix to distinguis from non-standard boards.